Harry Davis (potter): Biography

 In the interim May had joined the "Hutterian Society of Brothers" aka the Bruderhof Communities and moved to Paraguay, the only country willing to harbour a pacifist community such as theirs.
 Harry eventually joined her there towards the end of the war, but had trouble in accepting the group's way of life.
-Harry and May found themselves in nearby Asuncion where Harry obtained work in a pipe and tile factory.
+Harry and May found themselves in nearby Asunción where Harry obtained work in a pipe and tile factory.
 Not long after they moved to Patagonia, and he found work with a china clay company.

-Returning to England in 1946, they started up "Crowan Pottery", near Praze in Cornwall, producing domestic ware.
+Returning to England in 1946, they started up "Crowan Pottery", near Praze-An-Beeble in Cornwall, producing domestic ware.
 The fine appearance and strength of Crowan pots became legendary.
 Despite having managed the flourishing pottery for 16 years, the couple became restless.
 With the Cold War becoming ever more threatening, they chose to emigrate to New Zealand in 1962, arriving with four children and their apprentice, Stephen Carter.
 They founded the "Crewenna Pottery" at Wakapuaka near Nelson.

 Wanderlust once more gripped them.
 Harry set off to Peru in 1972, with May following a year later.
-Here they spent eight years of their life building a pottery at Izcuchaca, 9,500 feet high in the Andes.
+Here they spent eight years of their life building a pottery at Izcuchaca District, 9,500 feet high in the Andes.
 In 1979 May returned to New Zealand and Harry, in poor health, shortly after.
 He died at "Crewenna" in 1986.

 Davis travelled widely, lecturing on pottery, and writing "The Potters Alternative" as well as an unpublished autobiography.